 - A. Abide by this policy as a condition of employment. - B. Comply with all applicable laws regulating the manufacture, distribution, dispensation, use or possession of illegal drugs, alcohol, or prescription drugs. - C. Assure that his or her ability to perform his or her job duties is not negatively affected due to use of a drug or alcohol when scheduled to report to work or when on "on call" status.
 Should any employee be requested to report to work for a safety-sensitive job earlier than his or her normal or previously assigned time, it is the employee's responsibility to advise his or her supervisor of an inability to perform his or her job duties or that he or she has consumed alcohol within the last four hours prior to reporting for duty.
-If the employee had received prior notice that he or she might be called back into work, the employee shall be considered AWOL if he or she is unable to report to duty.
+If the employee shall be considered AWOL if he or she is unable to report to duty.
 An employee may be subject to other disciplinary action due to inability to report for duty. - D. Submit immediately to a drug or alcohol test when requested by his or her supervisor.